apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/04_DQL_Entities_in_Practice/index.md

 ## Additional Exercise

-Even though the previous example is very useful, it is a very specific and not dynamic enough as we are hardcoding the technology we are looking for into our query.
+Even though the previous example is very useful, it is a very specific, and dynamic applicable because we are hardcoding the technology we are looking for into our query.
 Wouldn’t it be way better to have a curated list of technologies discovered in our environment and select the one we are interested at instead of having to manually hardcode it?

 We can take this example one step further.
 Using dashboards, some creative queries and variables, we can have the same view with the difference that it can now be dynamically filtered based on the selected discovered technology.